Grigore Sturdza: Countess Dash affair

+1848 Revolution

 Despite such acts of generosity, the Beizadea was mostly known for his outstanding cruelty.
 Writer I. C. Severeanu reports that Sturdza not only kept Romani slaves, but actually shot and killed one of them for oversalting his soup.
 Sion describes the young Sturdza, "that famous thief", as "heartless, cruel, unmerciful, and so very wolfish".
 As Ionescu reported, the Beizadea had a plan of taking in his care "all the estates of Roman County", to emerge as the "elephant" of Moldavian agriculture.
 Sturdza also began holding land to his own name: at Cristești, he used, and sometimes lived in, a giant durmast oak with a view of the Ceahlău Massif.

 At the time, Sturdza also became interested in projects of sea and river commercial navigation.
 At some point in the 1840s, he helped document the history of shipping by procuring an engraving showing 15th-century Moldavian sailboats, which survived in a reproduction by Gheorghe Asachi.
 By December 1847, Sturdza had become a supplier for the European grain trade, in lucrative relations with firms and employees from the Kingdom of Sardinia.
 Initially, he tried to undercut the markets of Galați by acquiring his own merchantmen—two brigantines, manned by Sardinians.
 He then worked with specialized retailers from the Pedemonte House, but failed to honor his obligations, and was taken to court.
 The incident became an international scandal after Moldavian courts ruled that Sturdza was owed reparations and legal fees by Pedemonte.

-Revolution and Crimean War

 As noted by genealogist Mihai Dim.
 Sturdza, it remains an issue of contention among his colleagues whether Sturdza was ever legally married to Countess Dash.
 Sturdza's second marriage, reportedly arranged by his father, was to the Wallachian Olga Ghica.
 By most accounts, she was the daughter of the Wallachian intellectual Mihalache Ghica, making Grigore a brother-in-law of writer Dora d'Istria.
 However, as reported by Girs, Wallachians were generally aware that Olga was the natural daughter of former Governor Pavel Kiselyov, and a Ghica only by adoption.
 The couple were wed in Bucharest, the Wallachian capital city, on March 1, 1848.
 Sturdza's first wife was reportedly devastated by these developments—in a letter to her, the Viscount d'Arlincourt presented his sympathies for her loss, and encouraged her to keep writing as a remedy.
 She reflected on her relationship with Sturdza in her 1848 novel, Michaël le Moldave.
 Here, he appears as "Michaël Cantémir", while Dash herself is the ethnic Romani maid Chiva; historical facts are modified to suggest that Sturdza had been forced to choose between his passion and the needs of his countrymen, since marrying Chiva would have made him ineligible for the throne.
 The novel was translated into Romanian by Theodor Codrescu and already published in that version in 1851.